vaidyanathaniyer/donut-animation/README.md

 ## 📦 Features

-### Adherence to Object-Oriented Principles 🧬

-The project follows object-oriented principles to create a robust structure.
+* 🧬 **Adherence to Object-Oriented Principles**: The project follows object-oriented principles to create a robust structure.
 The Donut class encapsulates the donut's animation state, and the TerminalRenderer class is responsible for rendering it in the terminal.
 This design promotes code organization and maintainability.

-### Modular and Extensible 🧩

-The project is highly modular and extensible.
+* 🧩 **Modular and Extensible**: The project is highly modular and extensible.
 Both the Donut and TerminalRenderer classes are designed to be easily extended, enabling the addition of new features like unique animation patterns or rendering effects.
 Furthermore, the project's architecture can be expanded to support various output formats, such as GUI windows or web pages.

-### Improved Frame Rate Control ⏱️

-To ensure smooth animation, the project employs a fixed frame rate.
+* ⏱️ **Improved Frame Rate Control**: To ensure smooth animation, the project employs a fixed frame rate.
 The `FRAME_RATE` constant can be adjusted to control the animation speed according to your preferences.

-### Error Handling 🚧

-Error handling is a priority in this project.
+* 🚧 **Error Handling**: Error handling is a priority in this project.
 For example, if the terminal encounters difficulties in clearing, the program gracefully continues running and provides a helpful message in the console.

-### Configuration and Settings ⚙️

-Users have the flexibility to configure the animation speed and the symbols used for rendering.
+* ⚙️ **Configuration and Settings**: Users have the flexibility to configure the animation speed and the symbols used for rendering.
 These settings can be easily customized within the source code to cater to individual preferences.

-### Customization 🎨

-The project is highly customizable, allowing users to modify the animation's appearance.
+* 🎨 **Customization**: The project is highly customizable, allowing users to modify the animation's appearance.
 You can change rendering symbols, adjust the donut's size, or even alter the background color to make the animation uniquely yours.

 ---